 When the Grand Lodge of Canada was formed in 1855, Hamilton Masons were in the Western District, that portion of Upper Canada lying west of Toronto.
 With such rapid growth in the numbers of Lodges after World War I, in 1923, Hamilton District was split into Hamilton A (16 Lodges) and Hamilton B (15 Lodges).
 Redistribution in 1974 created three Hamilton Districts with 14 Lodges each.

 The Districts are laid out in a very distinctive pattern with regard to geography.
 Consider the Hamilton Masonic Centre as the point of intersection of all three Districts, because each has a responsibility for approximately three or more Lodges that meet there.
-District A comprises all the Lodges on the north of the Lake from Oakville to the Hamilton Masonic Centre (Scottish Rite).
-District B comprises all the Lodges south of the Lake from Grimsby to Hamilton Masonic Centre.
-District C takes in the westerly sector from Ancaster and Dundas to Hamilton Masonic Centre (one of the smallest in area for Ontario).
+Hamilton A comprises all the Lodges on the north of the Lake from Oakville to the Hamilton Masonic Centre (Scottish Rite).
+Hamilton B comprises all the Lodges south of the Lake from Grimsby to Hamilton Masonic Centre.
+Hamilton C takes in the westerly sector from Ancaster and Dundas to Hamilton Masonic Centre (one of the smallest in area for Ontario).

 Information based on the brief history booklet presented by Norman G. McCarthy with appreciation to C. A. McCarthy and R. W. Newton

 Click below to visit the Hamilton B District web site

 Send mail to with questions or comments about this web site